-We are progressing a range of projects, on our own and in partnership with other councils, government and tāngata whenua, including joint growth planning through the SmartGrowth partnership, and as part of the Urban Form and Transport Initiative (UFTI), which works to unlock much-needed capacity for more housing and helps resolve transport issues across the region.
+We are progressing a range of projects, on our own and in partnership with other councils, government and tangata whenua, including joint growth planning through the SmartGrowth partnership, and as part of the Urban Form and Transport Initiative (UFTI), which works to unlock much-needed capacity for more housing and helps resolve transport issues across the region.

-We are making smarter use of our existing residential footprint by enabling the 'buildingup' of new homes, allowing for greater housing choices, such as apartments and townhouses.
+We are making smarter use of our existing residential footprint by enabling the 'building-up' of new homes.
 We've been given strict direction from the Government to do this.
 You can see this intensification already happening in and around our city centre and along the Te Papa peninsula.